 Karaage - Japanese technique for frying chicken

-Generally, the dough used in tempura is very thin and tends to fry faster than karaage.
-There is also Kakiage which consists of vegetables mixed in tempura batter and fried together.
+Generally, the batter used in tempura is very thin and tends to fry faster than karaage.
+There is also Kakiage, which consists of mixed vegetables in tempura batter and fried together.

-Karaage is one of the recipes that most adapts to the Brazilian palate, even the most difficult to convince accept this idea.
-Something that makes this dish even more admirable is the easy preparation and low cost.
+Karaage is one of the recipes that adapts best to the Brazilian palate; even the most difficult to convince accept this idea.
+Something that makes this dish even more admirable is its easy preparation and low cost.

-You can make your Karaage yourself using the recipe below:
+You can make your own Karaage using the recipe below:

 Karaage Ingredients

-• 2 chicken thighs (also try other types of meat and fish)
+• 2 chicken thighs (also try using other types of meat and fish)

 • 1 egg

-• 2 spoons of sake (Japanese rice wine)
+• 2 tablespoons of sake (Japanese rice wine)

 • 1 pinch of salt